-Mack McFarland, a graduate of PNCA and current Exhibitions Coordinator for the gallery, describes the Feldman as “a place to see what an artist does, in a very real-life way — not a trip to the Henry where you go and it’s all up and ready … with a gallery in the school, you hear the bangs and see the running around.”
+Feldman Gallery Curator Mack McFarland, a graduate of PNCA, describes the Feldman as “a place to see what an artist does, in a very real-life way — not a trip to the Henry where you go and it’s all up and ready … with a gallery in the school, you hear the hammering and see the running around.”

 Dedicated to bringing national and international contemporary artists to Portland, the Feldman mounts six shows each year, with each exhibit on view for two months.
 Students participate in all aspects of the show, from details of curation to logistics of installation.
 Visiting artists are invited to lecture or participate in student workshops and studio visits, and each show culminates in a First Thursday opening and a Gallery Talk given by the artist and open to the public.

 Event Horizon by Elizabeth Harris, May 2012.